Saturday, 31 May 2014

 James cleaned the slabs ALL day - for EIGHT hours - a worthy endeavour that it would be churlish to criticise - but it would have been nice to have his company some of the time!
 It reminded me of when Jamie was newly born and James spent the whole of the week that he took off work digging a drainage system in the garden.
 I stood at the window with Jamie in my arms watching him and feeling very sad that we were not spending the time together with our baby.

 However I sat outside today and enjoyed the sunshine while reading my book, which was very pleasant.
-David is nearly packed for his holiday to Prague, I will miss him.
+Davie is nearly packed for his summer holiday in Prague, I will miss him.
 Later on we got a curry (I was careful not to over eat) and watched Anchorman 2 which was the biggest load of rubbish ever.

 Stolen goods